Wilsonville, Ore. 10:40 a.m.

 |Alisha (pictured with Mark, 7, and Antawan, 5) |

-Alisha committed a robbery, which was connected to being an alcoholic and a struggling single parent.
-Alisha got her GED in prison and has taken some basic computer classes.
+was an alcoholic and a struggling single parent when she committed a robbery.
+She passed her GED in prison and has taken some basic computer classes.
 She is due to be released in Fall 2013

 "Our overarching goal is to break the cycle, to have them change the pattern, so their children won't end up repeating it," said Jessica Katz, a clinical social worker and founder of the program.
 "We give them tools to change so that they don't repeat the pattern.
 And our outcomes are more solid than most programs."